 The same rules apply for people wanting to grow the desert rose outdoors.
 Desert rose plants can be planted in pots or in garden containers, but preferably not directly into the ground as it is important to be able to move them around the garden to ensure they are getting enough sunlight.

 - Exotic and unique caudex form.
-You will receive 5 desert rose plant and free shipping.
-Please leave us a 5 star review.
+You will receive 3 desert rose plants 3-4 inches tall in assorted colors.

 Plant the desert rose in direct sunlight, preferably next to taller plants in the garden that will protect the plant from the harsh noon sunlight.
 Although this is a sun-worshiping plant, it can get sunburnt, so being mindful of the hot noon sun and thinking of ways to protect your plant is important.